Josh Reynolds Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his two matchups against the Packers, Reynolds' 53.5 receiving yards average is 8.0 more than his over/under for Sunday's game (45.5).
+- Against the Packers, Reynolds has averaged 53.5 receiving yards per game over his two career matchups, 9.0 more than his over/under for Sunday's game.

-- The Packers have the NFL's 11th-ranked pass defense this season, allowing 231.8 yards per game through the air.
+- The 231.8 passing yards the Packers yield per game makes them the NFL's 11th-ranked pass defense this season.

 - The Packers' defense is 24th in the league, conceding 1.8 passing touchdowns per game.